Looking to plan the perfect weekend in Joshua Tree? From best hikes to where to stay, here’s everything you need to know!

 Read more: The Best Places to Camp in California

-Day 2: Hiking and Natural Wonders at Joshua Tree
+Day 2: Hiking in Joshua Tree

 When it comes to hiking and experiencing the natural wonders of Joshua Tree National Park, prepare to be amazed at every turn.
 So for day two, lace up your hiking boots, pack some snacks, and get ready to immerse yourself in the captivating beauty of this desert wonderland.